Lyra (singer)

 Laura McNamara, known professionally as Lyra, is an Irish singer, songwriter and multi-instrumentalist.
+She released her self-titled debut album, in April 2024, which reached number one on the Irish Albums chart and the Irish Independent Albums Chart.

 Early life and musical development

 Lyra grew up in County Cork, Ireland.
 In an interview with the Irish Independent, she told of her early love of singing and performing.
 She has also said that her experiences singing in her church choir, and in speech and drama lessons were formational in the development of her singing.
 She has highlighted her love of Irish "luminaries" Enya and Sinéad O'Connor, artists whom critics, among others such as Kate Bush and Florence and the Machine, have subsequently likened her music to.
 Although she wishes to maintain a degree of mystery, she has confirmed that 'Lyra' is one of her given names.

 Early career

 Although she does not like to discuss it publicly, in 2004, Lyra appeared as a contestant in the second series of the RTÉ singing competition show You're a Star under the name Laura Brophy.
 She was eliminated in the heats of the competition, however judge Linda Martin selected her as her wild card pick to advance to the live shows.

 Brophy performed "Country Roads" by John Denver in the first live show to positive critiques.
 In the third week of the show, Brophy performed "Past the Point of Rescue" by Hal Ketchum and once again received positive comments including judge Louis Walsh, describing her as a "young Shania Twain".
 In the fourth week of the live shows, Brophy performed "Angel" by Sarah McLachlan.
 After the performance, the judges concurred that it had been her best performance yet.
 In the fifth week of the competition, Brophy performed "Imagine" by John Lennon.
 This would be her final performance on You're a Star, as she was eliminated in the results show.
 She finished in seventh place overall, the same position her sister Sarah had finished the previous year.